Sandy Hill businesses struggling as students stay home | CBC News

 They've been grateful for good weather so customers can make the most of the pub's expanded patio.
 But there's no question there are fewer students — "the majority of our clientele," according to Degasparro.

 As a result, the pub is operating with about half its normal staff.
-"We're doing out best," he said.
+"We're doing our best," he said.

 On the other hand, when they do come, customers tend to linger.
 "People seem to have less to do," Degasparro observed.